Skip to main content

 An online poll of 1,005 Canadians conducted in August 2015 by Ipsos Reid for CBAN found 88% of respondents agreed the Canadian government should mandate labelling of genetically modified foods.

-When asked if they would purchase food that was labelled as genetically modified, 50% said they would depending on the type of food, 25% agreed with the statement ``nothing can convince me to purchase genetically modified food,'' and 14% said they would buy it ``without hesitating.''
+When asked if they would purchase food that was labelled as genetically modified, 50% said they would depending on the type of food, 25% agreed with the statement "nothing can convince me to purchase genetically modified food,'' and 14% said they would buy it `"without hesitating.''

-READ: In defence of GMOs
+READ: Who's afraid of GMOs

 Many retailers give shoppers a choice to avoid genetically engineered fruits or vegetables by purchasing organic offerings, Wilkes said.

-``You always find that range of options that are available and it really does come down to respecting the integrity of the process that the government undertakes and offering consumers the choice so that they can make the decisions that are best for their families.''
+"You always find that range of options that are available and it really does come down to respecting the integrity of the process that the government undertakes and offering consumers the choice so that they can make the decisions that are best for their families.''

 A spokesperson said Sobeys recognizes some customers prefer foods made with ingredients not derived through biotechnology and that they are seeing more suppliers highlighting products as non-GMO.